So you’re trying to lose weight fast, eh?

 There are two ways we go about this:

 - Make time on your calendar.
 This can be a reminder to buy food, prep dinner, or go for a walk.
-It doesn’t have to be a huge block of time, but we need to get you in the habit of making space for your goals, otherwise they won’t happen.
-Step number here one is to make time.
+It doesn’t have to be a huge block of time, but we need to get you in the habit of making space for your goals.
+Otherwise, they won’t happen.
+So Step #1 here is to make time.